NathanWalker/ngTunes/README.md

 - [ ] Create a NativeScript app of the player
 - [ ] Allow more customizations to visualizers
 - [ ] Create standalone plugin widget of just the Spotify search
+- [ ] Integrate Webpack for the production build
 - [ ] Fix bug with removing tracks

 ## Overview